rowanmoul/ArchSecureDualBoot/README.md

 efi-updatevar -f PK.auth PK
 ```

-Since we signed our efi signature lists and created auth files we should theoretically be able to update the KEK, db, and dbx even after setting the PK (which takes us out of setup mode), but `efi-updatevar` seems to have trouble doing this.
+Since we signed our efi signature lists and created auth files we should theoretically be able to update the KEK, db, and dbx even after setting the PK (which takes us out of setup mode), but `efi-updatevar` seems to have trouble doing this at least on the machine used as a testbed for this guide.
 There are other tools that work better for updating with signed esl files (`.auth`) when secure boot is in user mode.
-For example `KeyTool`, also from `efitools` seems to work fairly well, however it is an efi binary so you have to reboot to use it (like your BIOS setup), which is more cumbersome and less scriptable than `efi-updatevar`.
+For example `KeyTool`, also from `efitools` seems to work fairly well, however it is an efi binary so you have to reboot to use it (like your BIOS setup), which is more cumbersome.

 ### Conclusion